Viradj/energy-price-adjuster-personal/README.md

 - **date**: The day after applying the shift.
 - **hour**: The corresponding hour for each data point, adjusted to the Amsterdam timezone.

+### Note
+This project was initially created when there wasn't a publicly available API or the help of advanced AI tools.
+I built the first version from scratch.
+Now, I have cleaned up the code with the help of ChatGPT and put it online for personal use.

+While this project is functional, there is a better, more efficient API available for accessing energy prices.
+If you're looking for a more robust and reliable solution, I recommend using that API for professional purposes.

+### Credits
+This project was created by me, with support and guidance from ChatGPT to clean up and refine the code.

 ### Example Output

 ```json